Adding a Child to the Family

 - Retirement contributions continue only if using Paid Time Off.

-- Enrolling Your Child in Benefits — You have 30 calendar days from the date of your child’s birth or adoption to add your child to your benefits elections.
+- Enrolling Your Child in Benefits — You have 60 calendar days from the date of your child’s birth or adoption to add your child to your benefits elections.
 The benefit election change due to a qualifying life event is done through Workday after your child is born.
 You will be required to provide your child’s birth certificate within 30 calendar days of enrollment.
-See the Change Benefit Elections Quick Guide [pdf] for instructions.
-If you need assistance with processing this change, contact the HR CMUWorks Service Center.
+See the Change Benefit Elections System Guide [pdf] for instructions.
+If you need assistance with processing this change, contact HR Services at 412-268-4600 submit a request for assistance.

 - The Employee Assistance Program provides CMU employees and their household members with resources to assist with pregnancy, parenting and child care.